-Hung Thanh Le is scheduled to be executed in Oklahoma on 6 January 2004.
+Hung Le remains scheduled to be executed in Oklahoma on 6 January 2004.
 He was sentenced to death in September 1995 in Oklahoma County for the murder of Hai Hong Nguyen (m) in 1992.
-He has a hearing before the state clemency board on 9 December 2003.

 Hai Nguyen and Hung Le fled their native Vietnam and later met in 1985 in a refugee camp in Thailand.
 Both immigrated to the USA, and by 1992, Hung Le had settled in Cleveland, Ohio, and Hai Nguyen was living in Oklahoma City.
 Hai Nguyen died of stab wounds after being attacked in his home on 12 November 1992.
 Hung Le was arrested at Oklahoma City's airport the following day as he was about to return to Cleveland, travelling under a false name and with cash taken from the victim's safe deposit box.
 In a videotaped police interview, Hung Le admitted stabbing Hai Nguyen.
 He claimed that he had only intended to rob him, but that the situation had escalated.
 He stated that he had recently lost his job, and that his family had just arrived from Vietnam and that he needed money to support them.